Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The covering codes in the -symbol metric

-From \cite{Litsyn} covering radii of many best known binary covering codes were determined.
-Then their covering radii in the pair metric are ranging from $R_H+1$ to $2R_H$, it is interesting to determine their $R_2$ exactly.
-It is interesting to ask if these binary codes are best covering codes in the pair metric.\\
+In \cite{Litsyn}, the covering radii of many known binary covering codes were determined.
+Then their covering radii in the pair metric are ranging from $R_H+1$ to $2R_H$.
+It is interesting to determine their covering radii in the pair metric exactly.\\